-When looking for a treadmill to buy, you may be considering things like its size, the programs it comes with, and how big the deck is.
+When looking for a treadmill to buy, you may be considering things like its size, workout programs, and how big the deck is.
 You may not have considered noise as an important feature.

 But choosing a quieter-than-normal treadmill means you can exercise more, at any time of night or day, and not worry about disturbing others in your home.

-We’ve reviewed the best and quietest treadmills on the market today.
+We’ve reviewed the best, quietest treadmills on the market today.
 Our first choice is the Horizon Elite 7.8 AT Treadmill.
-It’s whisper-soft and works very well for sprinting as well as long distance running.
+It’s whisper-soft and works very well for speed work as well as long distance running.

 Top 3 Best and Favorites